dkatz23238/pybotlib/README.md

 ## Getting Started

  0) First download or clone the repository and cd into the directory.
-Make sure Python27 is installed.
+Make sure Python 3.7+ is installed and that python 3.7 is your default python version.
+You may need to change this on a new machine.

  1) Install necessary packages by running the pip command with provided requirements.txt file: